artsy/artsy.github.io/_posts/2017-04-26-Relay-Mutations.md

 author: nik
 ---

-> Hey there everyone, it took us two years to [make our](https://github.com/artsy/metaphysics/pull/583) GraphQL implementation support any mutations and we still don't have any Relay mutations yet.
+> Hey there everyone, it took us two years to [make our](https://github.com/artsy/metaphysics/pull/583) GraphQL implementation support any mutations.
+We opted to keep it read-only for quite a long time because we use GraphQL to consolidate multiple APIs, but as we start new projects as GraphQL + databases then understanding mutations becomes much more important.
 >
 > Last month, I talked with the team at [Graph.cool](https://www.graph.cool/) about having them talk through Relay mutations comprehensively as a guest post on the Artsy Engineering blog.
 So, I'm really excited to introduce this great post on the topic by [Nikolas Burk](http://twitter.com/nikolasburk).
 >